franko/gsl-shell/doc/user-manual/examples.rst

 The Von-Koch curve
 ------------------

-The `Von-Koch curve <http://en.wikipedia.org/wiki/Koch_snowflake>`_ is a simple and beautiful fractal curve described in 1904 by the swedish mathematician Helge von Koch.
+The `Von-Koch curve <http://en.wikipedia.org/wiki/Koch_snowflake>`_ is a simple and beautiful fractal curve described in 1904 by the Swedish mathematician Helge von Koch.

 Here an example to plot it with GSL Shell.
 First we need a function to produce the curve, we are not going to explain the details but the following code can do the job::